 Closest to your campus home, on your own floor and in your own residence hall, you can look to undergraduate Resident Assistants (RAs) for peer guidance.
 RAs assist students in creating safe, caring and inclusive communities in the residence halls.
 Additionally, RAs serve as a campus resource referral and educate residents about appropriate behaviors.

-Residential Learning Communities Specialists are full time professional staff with previous Residence Education experience and master's degrees dedicated to connecting first year students with academic resources on campus.
+Coordinators for Student Success are full time professional staff with previous Residential Life experience and master's degrees dedicated to connecting first year students with academic resources on campus.

 The mission of the First Year Experience program is to facilitate and support a smooth transition for first year students to UMass Amherst, to enhance student success and satisfaction with their residential experience, and to foster a sense of connection and pride with the University community.
-To fulfill this mission, the FYES directs the development of a comprehensive program intended to meet first year students' residential, transitional, and academic success needs.
-The FYES offers programs and resources for 1,500-3,200 first year students within a designated residential community.
+To fulfill this mission, the coordinators direct the development of a comprehensive program intended to meet first year students' residential, transitional, and academic success needs.
+The coordinators offer programs and resources for 1,500-3,200 first year students within a designated residential community.

-The Assistant Director for Leadership and Engagement is responsible for student leadership development activities of student leaders including Residence Hall Association (RHA), house council and area government representatives, and community leaders; conducts need assessment, evaluates activities, and directs the development of a comprehensive program intended to develop the leadership knowledge and skills of students.
+The Coordinator for Selection, Training and Leadership is responsible for student leadership development activities of student leaders including Residence Hall Association (RHA), house council and area government representatives, and community leaders; conducts need assessment, evaluates activities, and directs the development of a comprehensive program intended to develop the leadership knowledge and skills of students.

-Residence Directors, Graduate Assistants and Apartment Complex Coordinators
+Residence Directors, Residence Hall Coordinators, Graduate Assistants and Apartment Communities Coordinator

-Professional Apartment Complex Coordinator (ACC), Residence Directors (RDs) and Graduate Assistants are responsible for the leadership, programming, and student conduct of specific residence halls or small hall clusters.
+Professional Apartment Complex Coordinator (ACC), Residence Directors (RD), Residence Hall Coordinators (RHC), and Graduate Assistants are responsible for the leadership, programming, and student conduct of specific residence halls or small hall clusters.
 They are available to help resolve academic or social concerns and provide referrals to other campus agencies as needed.
-Visit the Residence Education Directory for contact information.
+Visit the Residential Life Communities Staff Directory for contact information.

 Assistant Directors (ADs) oversee RDs, the overall operation of an entire residential area, collaborating with area student governments, and provide oversight for the Residential Curriculum and Community Standards.